tc39/code-of-conduct/index.md

 This isn’t an exhaustive list of things that you can’t do.
 Rather, take it in the spirit in which it’s intended a guide to make it easier to enrich all of us and the technical communities in which we participate and empower others to speak.

 This Code of Conduct is enforced within all spaces managed by TC39.
-This includes IRC channels moderated by TC39, mailing lists such as esdiscuss, issue trackers on projects hosted by TC39, and TC39 events and meetings.
+This includes chat channels/rooms moderated by TC39, issue trackers on projects hosted by TC39, and TC39 events and meetings.

 If you believe someone is violating the Code of Conduct, we ask that you report it by emailing [tc39-conduct-reports@googlegroups.com][tc39-conduct].
 For more details, please see our [Reporting Guidelines][].